luisgrange/bank-simulator/README.md

 > WARNING: My code is in portuguese, soon I will change to english

-### A bank account simulator build in Java to understand OOP
+### A bank account simulator built in Java to understand OOP

 ## Why